adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 Perhaps she had a good life.
 Perhaps, knowing she had escaped undetected, she found she could endure her personal prison.
 I hope so.

 At first, the Cooperative merely suggested that it was too inefficient for Individualists to work in near-Earth space, so I moved out to the main belt.
 The Cooperative continued to develop, first slowly, and then quickly, and then blindingly fast.
-Then the ultimatum came that no place in the inner solar system would be left for us, and the choice we were given was to cooperate or die, I joined the war on the side of freedom.

-On the losing side.
+Then the ultimatum came that no place in the inner solar system would be left for us, and the choice we were given was to cooperate or die, I joined the war on the side of freedom, on the losing side.
 It was at Ceres that we mounted our final stand.
 We thought if we could hold the resources, it would make the difference.
 We were wrong.
 The Enemy was more brutal and patient than we could have known.
 Only a few of us escaped to the Kuiper.

 No more power for old memories.
 Time to sleep().

-#
+---

 2919, August

 The chase has reached a point of crisis.
 I have been burning fuel continuously for twenty-five years, in Earth terms, or twenty years from our perspective.
 There is just enough fuel left so that by burning it all at maximum efficiency, I can come to a stop.
 In a relatively short amount of time this will no longer be true.

-When I entered the asteroid belt, I was a shiny titanium chassis, with ion-engines as my electronic muscles and, of course, the QPU which is my brain.
+When I entered the asteroid belt, I was a shiny titanium chassis with ion engines for electronic muscles and, of course, the QPU which is my brain.
 A QPU consists of atomic spin super-states, suspended on a crystalline graphene matrix.
 Its a device smaller than what the humans called, "a grain of rice".

 I was given some control of my own body, and there was much to change.
 Space was boring, so I pruned away my capacity to experience boredom.
 Space was lonely, so I excised my need for the outward manifestations of love- touch and smell, lust and the hunger for roses and chocolates.
 Buried in the patterns of my personality I found the lingering desire for the approval of other people, and discarded that too.
 Some parts of me I deleted but some things I enhanced.
 The asteroid belt was dull and ugly so I grew my appreciation of its beauty until I could meditate on the shadows that fell across a grain of dust as it slowly tumbled, or on the colors of scattered starlight.
 And I found my love of freedom, the tiny stunted instinct that had, at long last, given me the courage to leave my life on Earth.
 It was the most precious part of me, a bright white jewel.
 I keep it safely hidden away, deep inside of me.
 As a human and as a machine, it had been more of a liability but nonetheless, I kept this part of me.